courselab/syssoft-jota-quest/SOLVED.md

 ```
 however, as we only have access of an implementation of ```printf``` that prints strings (```char*```), we need to convert the number to a string.

-# 3. Converting with atoi
+# 3. Converting with itoa
-To convert the number to a string we implemented ```atoi``` by hand.
+To convert the number to a string we implemented ```itoa``` by hand.
 With its use, we can finally print the amount of conventional memory:
 ```C
   printf(itoa(mem_kb));
 ```